-Accountability

-The Reserve Bank Board has an obligation to inform the government of its monetary policy 'from time to time'.
-This obligation is discharged mainly by regular contact between the Governor and other senior executives and the Treasurer, who is the Bank's responsible Minister (the Hon Josh Frydenberg MP, who succeeded the Hon Scott Morrison MP on 28 August 2018), usually by way of regular discussions.
+The Governor reports annually to the Board on the process of review and implementation of the key Reserve Bank policies that are determined and managed by the Governor.
+This report includes information on compliance arrangements.
+An annual report covering matters relating to work health and safety in the Bank is also presented to the Board.
+The reports for 2019/20 were provided to the Board at its August 2020 meeting.
+Accountability The Reserve Bank Board has an obligation to inform the government of its monetary policy 'from time to time'.
+This obligation is discharged mainly by regular contact between the Governor and other senior executives and the Treasurer, who is the Bank's responsible Minister (the Hon Josh Frydenberg MP), usually by way of regular discussions.
 The Governor also meets regularly with the House of Representatives Standing Committee on Economics.
+Reserve Bank of Australia Governance Structure August 2020
-The Reserve Bank Act sets out a clear process for managing differences of opinion between the Reserve Bank Board and the government on policy matters.

-The House of Representatives Standing Committee on Economics has, in its Standing Orders, an obligation to review the annual report of the Reserve Bank and the annual report of the

-Payments System Board.
+- † Note Printing Australia Limited - Under section 12 of the Reserve Bank Act 1959, the Governor is responsible for managing the Bank and under section 7A of the Reserve Bank Act, the Governor is the accountable authority of the Bank for the purposes of the Public Governance, Performance and Accountability Act 2013.
+The House of Representatives Standing Committee on Economics has, in its Standing Orders, an obligation to review the annual report of the Reserve Bank and the annual report of the Payments System Board.
 The committee holds twice-yearly public hearings, at which the Bank presents its views on the economy and financial markets and other matters pertaining to the Bank's operations, and responds to questions from committee members.
-In 2018/19, the Governor and senior Bank officers attended hearings of this committee for this purpose in Canberra in August 2018 and in Sydney in February 2019.
-The committee issued its report on the August 2018 hearing - Review of the Reserve Bank of Australia Annual Report 2017 (Second Report) - on 15 October 2018.
-The committee's report on the February 2019 hearing - Review of the Reserve Bank of Australia Annual Report 2018 (First Report) - was issued on 4 April 2019.
+In 2019/20, the Governor and senior Bank officers attended hearings of this committee for this purpose in Canberra on 9 August 2019 and on 7 February 2020.
+The committee issued its report on the August 2019 hearing - Review of the Reserve Bank of Australia Annual Report 2018 (Second Report) on 12 December 2019.
+The committee's report on the February 2020 hearing - Review of the Reserve Bank of Australia Annual Report 2019 (First Report) - was issued on 5 March 2020.
+In addition, the Parliamentary Standing Committee on Public Works issued a report in March 2020 on the Reserve Bank of Australia Head Office Workplace Project.
 The Bank seeks to ensure a high degree of transparency about its goals, activities and the basis of its policy decisions.
 Transparency facilitates the Bank's accountability and increases the effectiveness of policy decisions by promoting a better understanding of those decisions in the community.
-The Bank communicates regularly through its publications and speeches and engages with the community through its regional and industry liaison program.
+The Bank communicates regularly through publications and speeches and engages with the community through its regional and industry liaison program.
 For more details, see the chapter on 'Communication and Community Engagement'.